Justin7933/fitnesstracker/README.md

 # Fitness Tracker<p>
-This tracker is to allow you to see your budget through a graph viewpoint.
-It also allows you to change the budget on and offline the internet.
-Using webpacks and mongodb to do so.<p>
+This tracker is to allow you to track your fitness workouts all in one application.<p>
 ## Tools used
   <ul>
     <li><strong>Node.js</strong></li>